Equestria: Celestial Coast

-The Celestia Sea is located east of Equestria, and is analogous to the Atlantic Ocean.
+The Celestia Sea is located east of Equestria and is analogous to the Atlantic Ocean.
 The region's biomes, climate, and geographic terrain are equally analogous to Eastern Canada and the Eastern United States.
 The coastline is shown to be heavily urbanized.
-Across the sea, to the far east lies the Griffon Continent; notable nations include Griffonstone, the Griffish Isles, Bug Bear Territory, the Lands of the Hippogriffs, and the Lands of the Dragon.
+Across the sea, to the far east lies the Griffon Continent; notable nations include Griffonstone, the Griffish Isles, Bug Bear Territory, the Lands of the Hippogriffs, and the Lands of the Dragons.

 Manehattan

 Manehattan is based on the archipelago of Manhattan and Long Island, portrayed as a large port metropolis, with many landmarks resembling those from New York City.
 A mirror of the Statue of Liberty, the "Mare Statue," is located on Friendship Island.
 The design and architecture of Manehattan is based on the 20th century and includes historical references.
 Phil Caesar of DHX Media stated he tried to avoid the use of modern technology within the city.
 Manehattan usually had things on top of its buildings.

 It is first depicted in "The Cutie Mark Chronicles" and featured prominently in "Rarity Takes Manehattan".
-The city is characterised by 20th century technologies; including tall buildings and skyscrapers with asphalt streets decorated with electric jumbotrons, neon signs, and lampposts.
-Ponies' primary form of transportation are pony-drawn taxi carriages and underground metro railway system.
+The city is characterized by 20th-century technologies; including tall buildings and skyscrapers with asphalt streets decorated with electric jumbotrons, neon signs, and lampposts.
+Ponies' primary forms of transportation are pony-drawn taxi carriages or walking.
 Manehattan is the most densely populated and ethnically diverse city in Equestria, hosting all manner of races and species, and is a major commercial, financial and cultural center.

-Starlight's Village, also called Our Town, is a community in the Manehattan region and is characterised by a semi-arid climate.
+Starlight's Village, also called Our Town, is a community in the Manehattan region and is characterized by a semi-arid climate.